 Sir Mark Elder was knighted in 2008 and awarded the CBE in 1989.
 In May 2006 he was named Conductor of the Year by the Royal Philharmonic Society and was awarded Honorary Membership of the RPS in 2011.
-He received Gramophone Awards in 2009, 2010 and 2011 for his Hallé recordings of Götterdämmerung, The Dream of Gerontius, The Kingdom and Elgar’s Violin Concerto.
+He received Gramophone Awards in 2009, 2010, 2011 and 2013 for his Hallé recordings of Götterdämmerung, The Dream of Gerontius, The Kingdom, Elgar’s Violin Concerto and The Apostles.